Monday, 26 January 2026

 #stashbusting has some very rich rewards.

-I'm rediscovering a few old favourites🩷
+I'm rediscovering a few old favourite pink fabrics🩷

 You know, fabrics I bought years ago with no specific intention other than just because I loved them?